Evan-Hock/cs583-moai-lang/design/concrete.md

 <expr> <op> <expr>
 ```

-All binary operators are left-associative.
+All binary operators are right-associative.

 All binary operators have the same precedence, due to array language precedent.

-There are no unary operators.

 3. "Case" expressions